 Step 7: Select PIO Only option in the box labeled Transfer Mode for the device representing your external hard drive on the tab labeled Advanced Settings.
 Usually, this is Device 0.
 Close all windows after clicking OK button.

 Step 8: Restart computer and check the drive.

 Solution 6: Format the hard drive

 If all above solutions cannot help you, you can try formatting your hard drive.
-If you don't know how to format hard drive with ease, you can try MiniTool Partition Wizard because its concise interface and guidance will lead you to format drive easily and quickly.
+If you don't know how to format hard drive with ease, you can try formatting your drive easily and quickly with MiniTool Partition Wizard using its concise interface and guidance.

 Like this post?
 Share it to help more users get rid of the I/O device error.